matthewjohnson42/memex-service/docker/README.md

 A module containing scripts and files that are used to start docker containers for the app, a Mongo instance, and an ElasticSearch instance.
 These containers comprise the full backend of the personal-memex.

-## process

 Helper scripts prepare the execution environment for Docker image builds, run the Docker image builds, then use docker-compose to start docker containers from the built Docker images.
 Root helper script is `docker-compose-up.sh`.

-The docker container for Mongo uses a two-phase start process.
-The first phase starts a container with the Mongo instance to be utilized by the app.
-The second phase starts a temporary container that initializes the first with default user data,

 ## module contents